thindil/www.laeran.pl/contact.md

 -- title: Contact page
 -- filename: contact.html
 -- author: Bartek Jasicki
-If you need to contact with me in any case, you have few options:
+-- summary: How to contact with admin of www.laeran.pl If you need to contact with me in any case, you have few options:

 - Matrix: Link which is in the page footer (preferred option).